Date: Friday, November 14, 2014

 The conference is sponsored by the UT Martin Department of English and Modern Foreign Languages.

-The conference registration fee is $10 for students and $20 for teachers and includes all workshops, readings and a luncheon.
+The conference fee is $10 for students and $20 for teachers and includes all workshops, readings, and lunch.
 The conference is open to outstanding students recommended by their teachers on the basis of academic achievement and artistic promise.
-Teachers are encouraged, but are not required to attend along with their students.
-We do ask that recommending teachers follow their school policies in arranging for parent/guardian permissions for students who will be attending the conference.
+Teachers are encouraged, but are not required, to attend along with their students.
+We do ask that recommending teachers follow their school’s policies in arranging for parent/guardian permissions for students who will be attending the conference.

 |8:30-9:00||Check in & Registration, Watkins Auditorium Lobby, Boling University Center|